Posted by Urban Hardware on 9th Aug 2025

 A Beginner’s Guide to Installing Furniture Legs

-Replacing furniture legs is one of the simplest ways to refresh a piece without buying a whole new one.
-It can change the style, adjust the height to suit your needs, and improve stability, all in under an hour if you’re prepared.
+One of the easiest ways to give a piece of furniture a new look without buying a new one is to change the legs.
+If you're ready, it can change the style, change the height to fit your needs, and make it more stable, all in less than an hour.

 Here’s a step-by-step approach with the key measurements to keep in mind.